 Now, illegal fentanyl is typically sold as a powder, but it can be found as nasal sprays, made into pills to look like other prescription medication, and sold as another drug.

 Drug dealers mix fentanyl with other opioids like heroin, cocaine, and methamphetamine.
 Since it takes very little to obtain effects from fentanyl, it represents a cheap option to create a higher drug volume.
 People might use illegal fentanyl mixed with other drugs without their knowledge, and the consequences could be fatal.

-Bio-One of Oceanside follows strict protocols to remediate and sanitize areas from fentanyl properly, whether it’s from needles and other biohazardous waste or contaminated surfaces from a fentanyl overdose case.
+Bio-One of Oceanside follows strict protocols to remediate and disinfect areas from fentanyl properly, whether it’s from needles and other biohazardous waste or contaminated surfaces from a fentanyl overdose case.

 Public and community-based organizations are raising awareness of the importance of having Naloxone as a first-hand medication to treat opioid overdose.

 Naloxone is a medication used to reverse the effects of opioid overdose rapidly.
 It’s effective in quickly restoring the breathing of a person who might be in a state of overdose.
 While it’s not meant to treat opioid use disorder, Naloxone can be a life-saving medication for someone who is at a high risk of opioid overdose.
 Commercial names include Narcan, Evzio, or Kloxxado.

 Professionals should carry out naloxone injections.
 Naxolone Prepackaged Nasal Spray is the most suitable option for non-professionals who might need to use Naloxone in case of an emergency.

 Regardless of which delivery method you have to use in case of an opioid overdose, you should always receive proper training on how and when is the correct moment to use Naloxone.